PunitDh/MyCDN/README.md

 **Description**

-Finds all the elements that are _not_ common to both lists
+Returns the "difference" between two lists, i.e. finds all the elements that are _not_ common to both lists

 **Note**
 Opposite of `intersection()`